nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/DD_EVENT_LISTENER.md

 Time for your first event listener.
 You are going to use your debugger to step through the code to see how it all works.

-Add the following code after the import statement in the Walkers module.
+Add the following code after the `walkers = GetWalkers()` statement in the Walkers module.

 > #### `workspace/dog-walking/scripts/Walkers.js`